 Pro tip: Provide a single link that allows registrants to watch all sessions instead of separate links for each session as the latter significantly reduces the number of people who log back in after leaving a session.
 Once registered, people can use the same link to easily jump on and off again – which analytics prove they do.
 This behavior provides valuable insights into what topics resonate most with your audience.

-Reason #2: Building a nurture stream within your conference leads people through your funnel in a single touchpoint.
+Reason #2: Building a nurture stream within your virtual conference leads people through your funnel in a single touchpoint.

 Some years ago, it was a common rule of thumb that people need roughly seven touchpoints to make a buying decision.
 Nowadays we are drowning in content, offers, and marketing channels, and buyers need even more touchpoints to understand your brand and make a decision.